mdn/browser-compat-data/schemas/compat-data-schema.md

 ### File and folder breakdown

 The JSON files contain [feature identifiers](#feature-identifiers), which are relevant for accessing the data.
 Except for the top-level directories, the file and sub-folder hierarchies aren't of any meaning for the exports.
-Compatibility data can be stored in a single large file or might be divided in smaller files and put into sub folders.
+Compatibility data can be stored in a single large file or might be divided in smaller files and placed into subfolders.

 ## Understanding the schema